 Symptoms of influenza almost always include fever and cough.
-They commonly also include sore throat, muscle aches, joint pain, headaches and fatigue.
-For some children and adults symptoms may include nausea, vomiting and diarrhea.
+They commonly also include sore throat, muscle aches, joint pain, headaches, and fatigue.
+For some children and adults, symptoms may include nausea, vomiting, and diarrhea.Healthy Practices

-It is important to keep your child at home if he or she has flu-like symptoms, until they are feeling better.
-It is helpful to have backup childcare plans if needed.
+In class and at home, please remind children to wash their hands frequently.
+As well, remind them to cough or sneeze into a tissue or into their sleeve or elbow.
+It is important to keep your child at home if they have flu-like symptoms, until they are feeling better.
+It is helpful to have backup childcare plans, if needed.

 Getting a flu shot is the most effective way for you and your children to avoid getting and spreading influenza.
 Flu shots are available free of charge to all family members and can be given to anyone six months of age and over.